p6spy/p6spy/src/site/markdown/2.0/configandusage.md

 1. Make sure to have Java installed.
 1. Download and install [Apache Maven](http://maven.apache.org).
-1. Please note, that PostgreSQL, MySQL and Firebird specific tests require to have the detabase servers running with the specific databases, users and permissions setup (see: [Integration tests-like environment with Vagrant](#vagrant) section).
+1. Please note, that PostgreSQL, MySQL, Firebird, DB2 and Oracle specific tests require to have the detabase servers running with the specific databases, users and permissions setup (see: [Integration tests-like environment with Vagrant](#vagrant) section).

 By default, tests run against H2 database.
 To enable other databases, make sure to setup environment variable DB to one of the: